Zangana (tribe)

 They speak a distinct dialect.
 However, in recent years they have linguistically assimilated into the language practice of Sorani speakers in the area in which they live.

+Settlements

 The settlement patterns of the people have shifted since the late 1980s.
 The Saddam Hussein regime relocated them in the Al-Anfal Campaign of 1988; also, in the course of the refugee dislocations of 1991 the Zangana people relocated.